mouhebmhd/silence-by-design-health-governance/readme.md

-# Constitutional Censorship in Health Subreddits

-This repository accompanies the research project **“Constitutional Censorship in Digital Health Communities: A Four-Dimensional Analysis of Silence Production in Health Subreddit Governance.”**

-The project examines how health-related subreddits construct and legitimize silence through formal community rules that function as constitutional governance documents.
-Rather than analyzing moderation outcomes or user content, the study focuses exclusively on rule texts as pre-emptive architectures of discourse control.

-## Research Focus

-The analysis conceptualizes subreddit rules as instruments of **constitutional censorship**, operating across four analytical dimensions:

-- **Silencing Techniques** – How rules restrict speech through prohibitions, source controls, and participation barriers
-- **Justification Frameworks** – Why censorship is legitimized through scientific, safety, ethical, or community-based rationales
-- **Enforcement Architecture** – How governance is operationalized through automation, discretion, and sanctioning systems
-- **Epistemic Impact** – What forms of knowledge, voices, and questions are rendered invisible or illegitimate

-## Scope and Methodology

-- Document-based qualitative analysis of health subreddit rule sets
-- No analysis of user-generated content or moderation practices
-- Focus on constitutional design rather than implementation
-- Comparative and typological approach across multiple health communities

-## Theoretical Contributions

-This project contributes to:
-- Platform governance theory
-- Digital constitutionalism
-- Silence studies
-- Epistemic injustice and health communication research

-By treating community rules as foundational governance texts, the study highlights how epistemic boundaries are designed, justified, and enforced in digital health spaces.

-> Constitutional Censorship in Digital Health Communities: A Four-Dimensional Analysis of Silence Production in Health Subreddit Governance.

-## License

-This repository is intended for academic and research use.
-Licensing details will be added prior to public release.
+# Silence by Design
+## Constitutional Censorship and Data Governance in Health Online Communities

+This repository accompanies the research paper:

+**“Silence by Design: Constitutional Censorship and Data Governance in Health Online Communities”**

+It provides the theoretical framework, methodological structure, and analytical logic used to examine how platform rules function as constitutional documents that engineer silence and shape health literacy in digital communities.

+---

+## 🔍 Project Overview

+Digital health communities are critical spaces for information exchange, support, and collective knowledge production.
+Yet, the **rules governing these spaces** are rarely examined as instruments of power.

+This project analyzes **health-related subreddit rules** as **constitutional texts** that:
+- Regulate what can be said
+- Define who can speak
+- Determine which forms of health knowledge are legitimate
+- Create structural barriers to health literacy

+Importantly, this study focuses **exclusively on platform rules**, not user-generated content or moderation outcomes.

+---

+## 🎯 Research Objectives

+- Conceptualize platform rules as **constitutional governance documents**
+- Reframe censorship as a form of **data governance**
+- Identify how silence is **engineered structurally**, not incidentally
+- Analyze the implications of rule-based governance for **health literacy and epistemic justice**

+---

+## 🧩 Analytical Framework

+The study is built around a **four-dimensional rule analysis framework**:

+1. **Silencing Techniques**
+   How rules restrict speech, participation, and knowledge circulation

+2. **Justification Frameworks**
+   How censorship is legitimized (science, safety, morality, legality)

+3. **Enforcement Architecture**
+   How rules are operationalized (automation, discretion, sanctions)

+4. **Epistemic Impact**
+   What knowledge, voices, and questions are structurally excluded

+---

+## 🏛 Governance Models Identified

+From the rule analysis, four governance models emerge:

+- **Clinical Gatekeeper**
+- **Supportive Community**
+- **Inclusive Forum**
+- **Structured Hybrid**

+Each model produces distinct patterns of silence and creates different levels of health literacy accessibility.

+---

+## 📐 Methodological Scope

+- **Data source:** Subreddit rules only
+- **Sample:** 25 health-related subreddits
+- **Method:** Qualitative constitutional document analysis
+- **Excluded:**
+  - User posts or comments
+  - Moderation actions
+  - Engagement metrics

+This ensures a **pure analysis of governance design**, not its implementation.

+---

+## 🧠 Key Contributions

+- Introduces a **constitutional approach** to platform governance analysis
+- Advances **silence studies** in digital environments
+- Reconceptualizes censorship as **rule-based data governance**
+- Provides tools for analyzing **health literacy as structurally mediated**

+---

+---

+## ⚠️ Ethical Note

+This project does **not** analyze individual users, personal data, or health disclosures.
+All materials are publicly available platform rules analyzed for scholarly purposes.

+---

+## 📜 License

+This repository is intended for **academic and research use**.
+License can be added depending on publication requirements.

+---

+## ✍️ Author

+**Mouheb Mehdoui**
+Researcher in digital governance, health literacy, and platform studies

+---

+## 🔗 Citation

+Citation information will be added upon publication.